-for some given $\delta \geq 0$.
+for some given {set of $\delta_i \geq 0$}.
 In this paper, we provide an affirmative answer to the above question by developing two methods: shifted ordinary least-squares (S-OLS) and feature-response product perturbation (FRPP).
-We show that both methods achieve FDR control in finite sample settings under arbitrary designs, leveraging new structural properties for test statistics under composite nulls.
-The main technical difficulty is to handle composite nulls in tandem with \emph{dependent} features.
+We show that both methods achieve FDR control in finite sample settings under arbitrary designs, leveraging new structural properties for test statistics under composite nulls. {Furthermore, we compute an upper bound for the FDR when one uses the original fixed-X knockoff filter for composite nulls, and the result reduces to the exact FDR control for simple nulls.} The main technical difficulty is to handle composite nulls in tandem with \emph{dependent} features.